Iron-Ham/hesham8.github.io/_posts/2015-09-26-eight-queens-problem.md

 ---
 layout: post
 title: "The Eight Queens Problem"
-excerpt: "An introduction to the eight queens problem, and a code snippet"
+excerpt: "An introduction to the eight queens problem, and a recursive solution"
 tags: [eight_queens, code_snippet]
 comments: true
 image: